aspnet/Announcements/.github/ISSUE_TEMPLATE/breaking-change.md

 ### Version introduced

-[Version in which the breaking change first occurred (for example, 3.0 for ASP.NET Core 3.0)]
+[Version in which the breaking change first occurred, including the preview number if applicable (for example, ASP.NET Core 6 Preview 6)]

 ### Old behavior